Sir-Photch/Sir-Photch/README.md

 Hello, this is your large language bug generating model, Sir-Photch.
-How may I assist you today??
+How may I assist you today?!